rjw57/plot85/README.md

 Example
 -------

-There are examples in the ``examples/`` directory.
+There are examples in the source directory.
 To run, e.g., the classic square tunnel example:

-    $ python examples/tunnel.py
+    $ python tunnel.py

 Copying
 -------